Accenture/mercury/guides/APPENDIX-I.md

 For example, you may use only "application.yml" file without scanning application.properties.

+## Partial support of Spring Active Profiles

+When the parameter "spring.profiles.active" is available in application.properties or application.yml, the AppConfigReader will try to load the additional configuration files.

+For example, if "spring.profiles.active=dev", the system will load "application-dev.properties" and "application-dev.yml" accordingly.

+When more than one active profile is needed, you can use a comma separated list of profiles in "spring.profiles.active".

+For Spring Boot compatibility, the filename prefix "application-" is fixed.

 ## Special handling for PROPERTIES file

 Since application.properties and application.yml can be used together,